rock-solid/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.2.8 =
+= 2.2.9 =
 * WordPress Mobile Pack packages your content into a progressive web app or a hybrid mobile app that can submitted to App Stores.
-The latest version comes with an opt-in for activating the mobile theme on iPad and Android tablets.
+The latest version comes with new Progressive Web Apps features - background color for the browser's address bar and splash screen.

 == Screenshots ==